Only company in Singapore with a long-term ensemble

 On the contrary, there are many examples of ensemble model in countries with mature theatre culture.
 This model, however, is less explored in Singapore.

 We see examples of this model in companies such as Bertolt Brecht’s Berliner Ensemble, Eugenio Barba’s Odin Teatret, Peter Brook’s Theatre Bouffes Du Nord and Ariane Mnouchkine’s Theatre du Soleil, Theater Mandiri led by Indonesian director Putu Wijaya, Suzuki Company of Toga by Tadashi Suzuki, and SITI Company by Anne Bogart, to name a few.
-Furthermore, the essence of the ensemble model is cross-disciplinary as we see how major dance companies largely rely on a core group of dancers who train together over extended period of time in order to produce quality works.
+Furthermore, the essence of the ensemble model is cross-disciplinary.
+We have seen how major dance companies largely rely on a core group of dancers who have trained together over an extended period of time to produce quality works.

-NYT believes that there are unique qualities in an ensemble model and that these qualities, which are at this moment under-explored in our local theatre scene, are in fact the factors that will propel us towards higher standards in our work.
+NYT believes that an ensemble model offers unique qualities, which are currently under-explored in our local theatre scene.
+These qualities will, in fact, propel us towards higher standards in our work.
 These are the reasons for the initiation of the NYT Ensemble Project.

-What are some qualities that led you to choosing your current core members among other actors?
+What are some qualities that you look for when choosing your core members?

-Essentially, they are firstly, willing to make the commitment to always challenge themselves and improve and secondly, their belief in long-term, regular training.
+That they are, firstly, willing to make the commitment to always challenge themselves and improve.
+Secondly, their belief in long-term regular training.

 What are some difficulties in maintaining an ensemble?

 Having a system that can sustain an ensemble.
-This include having a healthy programme where there are enough productions per year where ensemble members get the chance to perform and be challenged to improve, a training system that can build synergy, develop common language, and cultivate the qualities in the actors, and a philosophy that binds the company towards a common goal.
+This includes having a healthy programme where there are enough productions per year so that ensemble members can get the chance to perform and be challenged to improve, a training system that can build synergy, develop a common language and cultivate the actors, and a philosophy that binds the company towards a common goal.

-Why Suzuki and Viewpoints training are chosen among the other training systems available out there?
+Why were the Suzuki method and Viewpoints chosen among the other training systems?

 We train for many reasons.
-But generally it is to become a more capable, and hence a more creative actor.
-To constantly return to a “zero” state, so that we may see, experience and feel with refreshed perspectives.
-And by training together, it builds a common language and synergy that allows us to create works that are consistent, grounded and integral.
+But generally, it is to become a more capable and creative actor, to constantly return to a “zero” state, so that we may see, experience and feel with refreshed perspectives.
+By training together, we build a common language and synergy that will allow us to create works that are consistent, grounded and integral.

 As for Viewpoints, it trains actors to work together as a group by providing a common language in performance.
 It heightens the actors’ awareness of their bodies in space and time, and their relationships with other bodies and structures on stage during creation and performance.

-Some companies have similar models although NYT is the only one with a core group of actors that undergo long-term, regular and systematic training, and the only one where a stable ensemble creates together over extended period of time for the main programme of the company.
+Some companies have similar models, though NYT is the only one with a core group of actors who undergo long-term, regular and systematic training.
+NYT is also the only company where a stable ensemble creates together over an extended period of time the main programme of the company.